 NOTE: For more information about disaggregation of data by race and ethnicity, see the Methodological Notes.
 Median values for the comparison group will not add to 100%.
-See "Use of Median Values for Comparison Group" for how median values are determined.
+See 'Use of Median Values for Comparison Group' for how median values are determined.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2018, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2019, Fall Enrollment component.

 Figure 2.
-Unduplicated 12-month headcount (2016-17), total FTE enrollment (2016-17), and full- and part-time fall enrollment (Fall 2017)
+Unduplicated 12-month headcount (2017-18), total FTE enrolIment (2017-18), and full- and part-time fall enrolIment (Fall 2018)